MadatOnLine/swiggyClone/README.md

 4. Build and run the project with the Xcode run button.

 In case if you face any issue while runnign the app , please raise an issue

+#Environment Configuration

+make sure to update .env.production file with your google place search and google maps api token